ericgregory/ericgregory.github.com/_posts/2014-01-31-responsive-youtube.md

 	  <iframe src="funvideo"></iframe>
 	</div>

-And now you can spend five minutes resizing your window over and over.
+And now you can spend five minutes resizing your window over and over, if you're anything like me.